 Work Experience and References

-Work experience requirements for certification include a minimum of two (2) years or 24 months of acceptable technical experience as determined by the Certification Board.
+Work experience requirements for certification include a minimum of two (2) years or 24 months of relevant and acceptable technical experience as determined by the Certification Board.

 The two years of work experience must include: